Deadline to Move Out After Foreclosure Auction in Virginia

 What happens if you don’t move out after the eviction timeline?

-If you fail to leave after the timeline, the sheriff may enforce the eviction order.
-It’s crucial to understand the procedures and be prepared.
+If you don’t leave by the due date, the sheriff may follow through with the eviction order.
+It’s very important to know what to do and be ready.

 Are there any rights for tenants to stay longer after a foreclosure auction in Virginia?